The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Dickinson County?

-Dickinson County, Kansas has 6 public high schools, along with 3 middle schools and 10 elementary schools.
+Dickinson County, Kansas has 6 public high schools, serving approximately 1,140 students.

 What is the largest school district in Dickinson County?